-How & where to buy a puppy
+How and where to buy a puppy

 Image of a Golden Retriever puppy being stroked by its owner

 Congratulations if you’ve decided you’re ready to add an adorable puppy to your family!
 The next step is to choose whether to buy or adopt and to decide where you’ll get your puppy from.
-It’s one of the most important dog decisions you’ll make.

-There’s a lot of pressure to get it right and to be a responsible puppy buyer.
-But don’t worry, we’ll walk you through:
+It’s one of the most important decisions you’ll make as a pet parent.
+There’s a lot of pressure to get it right and to be a responsible puppy parent.

 Hands holding up a puppy